C2PA Implementation Guide

 # Install

-pip install encypher
+pip install git+https://github.com/encypherai/sdk-python.git

 # Sign text with sentence-level provenance